qudus4l/qudus4l.github.io/CHATBOT.md

 - The OpenAI API key is stored securely as an environment variable
 - CORS headers are configured to restrict access to your domain
-- Rate limiting can be implemented on the Vercel function if needed
+- Rate limiting can be implemented on the server function if needed
+- Request timeouts prevent hanging connections

+## Performance & UX Considerations

+- **Cold Start Management**: When using free hosting services (like Render), the first request after inactivity may take 15-30 seconds
+- **Progressive Messaging**: Users are informed about potential delays in a professional manner
+- **Timeout Handling**: Requests timeout after 45 seconds with helpful error messages
+- **Visual Feedback**: Enhanced loading animations and status messages keep users engaged

 ## Future Enhancements